ASU-APG/rbfm/cfp.markdown

 permalink: /call_for_paper/
 ---

+We invite submissions of three types:
+1. Position or opinions papers on the topic of workshop (<4 pages),
+2. Ongoing and unpublished work as extended abstracts (<4 pages),
+3. Novel research focuses on the various aspects of responsible design of modality-specific and multimodal systems (long papers).

+# Submission site: <a>TBD</a>

-We invite the submissions in the area of multi-modal foundational models and resonsibilty but not limited to:
+Specifically, we invite the submissions in the area of multi-modal foundational models and resonsibilty but not limited to:

 - Multi-modal Foundational Models (Discriminative and Generative) focusing on various modality such as Image / Video / Speech / Language (e.g., MLLMs, T2I or T2A diffusion models, etc.)
 - Reliability and security challenges